Henry O'Neill (soldier): Death

 During his preparations to return to Flanders, Henry became ill due to an epidemic.
 Expecting his death, Henry sent a petition to Philip III begging him not to fill the vacant colonelcy of his regiment without the consent of his father Tyrone.
 Both Henry and Conry feared the English would try to replace Henry with a colonel sympathetic to the English government.

 Henry died on 25 August 1610, aged 23, in the Spanish town of Aranda de Duero.
 (Note: Many 19th-century and early 20th-century historians were not aware of the exact date of Henry's death.
 Because the Spanish earldom of Tyrone was conferred on Henry's younger half-brother Shane in 1626, historians often stated that Henry died in the 1620s.)
-(Note: Séan Bonner claimed that Henry "was killed, almost certainly by members of his own regiment, in a row".)
+(Note: Conversely, Séan Bonner claimed that Henry "was killed, almost certainly by members of his own regiment, in a row".)
 He died in debt as his allowance from Philip III was not paid regularly.
 He had no issue, though it is said that while commanding the Irish regiment in the Low Countries, he won the heart of a lady with "blue blood" in her veins.
 He may have been married at the time of his death.
 On the 28th, Philip III informed the Spanish ambassador at Rome of Henry's death, praising Henry for his service to Spain.
 Henry's remains were taken to Madrid and buried in the family vault in the Chapel of the Blessed Sacrament behind the high altar in the Church of Saint Francis.

 Two weeks after Henry's death, Conry wrote to Philip III, urging him to immediately appoint Owen Roe O'Neill to the colonelcy.
 Philip III had not made a decision when he received a letter from Tyrone requesting that his younger son Shane—then aged about 11—be appointed to the colonelcy.
 Philip III agreed to this request, and recommended Owen Roe be made major of the regiment.
 As Shane was Tyrone's eldest surviving son, Shane succeeded Henry as de jure 6th Baron Dungannon.